 Phone: 515-256-4887

-evv@dhs.state.ia.us
+EVVRFI@dhs.state.ia.us

 Section 1.0 Request For Information

 1.1 Purpose

 The State of Iowa Department of Human Services (“Department”), Iowa Medicaid Enterprise (IME) is seeking information and feedback from vendors, stakeholders, managed care organizations, members, and constituents on the electronic visit verification (EVV) program.
 Specifically the IME wishes to receive comments and suggestions on the “Scope of Service” in Attachment A and answers to questions in Section 3.